averyuhk/averyuhk/README.md

 Everything else you need about me like Byi and more is in rentry, but not yet!
 Since im a busy little feller, Im doing a lot of work and don't have time to unfortunately work on it!

-Also my mood changes a lot.. unfortunately i dont know what could be the cause of it BUT be completely aware !! :D